 NoErase - do not mark responders as used up when they generate output.
-Gambits are always erased and rejoinders never erased (but the top level controlling it may be).
-Erase - (default) erase rules that successfully generate output
+Gambits are always erased if they succeed (when responding to an input) and rejoinders never erased (but the top level controlling it may be).

+$\label{eq:Erase-default} Erase-(default) \mbox{ erase rules that successfully generate output}$